Grades, with numerical values corresponding to these letters, are recorded as follows:

 Repeated course(s) and grade(s) are not removed from the official or unofficial transcript.
 The repeated grade and grade points will be removed from the cumulative grade point average only.
 The repeated course will be identified with the letter ‘E’ next to the quality points on the transcript.
 Repeating a course after graduation will not change the student‘s graduation grade point average.

-A graduate student pursuing a specific program is placed on scholastic probation if, at the end of either long semester or the second summer session, the cumulative grade point average of the student's graduate program falls below 3.0.
-If the probationary status is not removed during the next full semester for which the student enrolls (combined summer terms count as one full semester), the student must be reinstated before registering for further graduate work.
+A graduate student pursuing a specific program is placed on scholastic probation if, at the end of either long semester or the second summer session, the cumulative grade point average of the student falls below 3.0.
+Students placed on scholastic probation are required to seek academic advising before registering for classes for the following term.
+Students placed on scholastic/ academic probation are not eligible for graduate assistantship appointments.
+If the student's cumulative grade point average is not restored to a 3.0 or better by the end of the next full semester that the student enrolls (combined summer terms count as one full semester), the student will be placed on academic dismissal and will be dropped from any courses they are registered for in any following semesters.

 Satisfactory Rate of Progress